mars0i/pasta/doc/functionalMASON.md

 `defrecord`, and then either write accessor functions or use `@`, `swap!`, etc. constantly--but you'd better write the accessor functions and stick them in protocols too, because otherwise MASON won't know what to do with them anyway.
-This is kind of only verbose, only partially idiomatic, Java-esque programming is what I want to avoid.
+This kind of only verbose, only partially idiomatic, Java-esque programming is what I want to avoid.

 ### inspector workarounds